grafalex82/ut88/README.md

 - **Calculator Add-on:** This expanded the capabilities by incorporating a ROM with floating-point functions, enabling scientific calculations.
 - **Video Module:** The next phase introduced a 55-key alphanumeric keyboard and a 64x28 character monochrome display (with TV output).
 - **Dynamic 64k RAM:** This upgrade allowed users to run programs from other compatible computers.
-- **64k-256k Quasi Disk:** A battery-powered dynamic ROM was added, providing the capacity to store a substantial amount of data.
+- **64k-256k Quasi Disk:** A battery-powered dynamic RAM was added, providing the capacity to store a substantial amount of data.
 - **Custom Add-ons:** In addition to the phases listed above, there were custom add-ons, including a Flash memory programmer and an i8253-based sound generator.

 These phases offered readers a structured approach to gradually build and enhance the UT-88 computer according to their preferences and needs.
 Each phase of the UT-88 build not only expanded the hardware but also enriched the software capabilities, providing users with a versatile computing experience.